CS-433/cs-433-project-2-estclearner/README.md

 # CS-433 Project2: Road Segmentation on Aerial Images
 **The README outlines the requirements, project structure and the way to reproduce our final results.
 For more details, you can check our report.
-It is possible that something wrong happened to `params.pkl`(caused by LFS), please download our model parameter in the shared link.
 Thanks.**

 ## Introduction
 This project aims to extract road from a set of aerial images.
 We use U-Net, which is a popular and typical image segmentation model